josueeegm/Project2-3TierApp/README.md

       secretKeyRef:
         name: db-credentials
         key: POSTGRES_PASSWORD

-This approach aligns with security best practices for containerized workloads.
+Explanation:
+Injects secret values into containers as environment variables at runtime.

-Key Technologies
+📌 Key Learnings

-Amazon EKS
+Deploying microservices on Amazon EKS

-Kubernetes

-Docker
+Kubernetes networking and DNS-based service discovery

+Ingress routing with NGINX

+Secure secrets management

-GitHub Actions
+End-to-end CI/CD automation with GitHub Actions

-NGINX Ingress Controller

-Redis

-PostgreSQL

-Python, Node.js, .NET

-Outcome
-This project showcases practical expertise in:

-Designing and operating Kubernetes-based microservices

-Implementing production-grade CI/CD pipelines

-Managing cloud infrastructure on AWS

-Applying DevOps and cloud-native best practices

-It serves as a strong portfolio example for Cloud Engineer, DevOps Engineer, or Platform Engineer roles.
+📄 License

+This project is for educational and portfolio purposes.